 We couldn’t resist the calling of the aroma of Yangon street food.
-From fish broth to skewers to samosas the street stall offerings taste as delicious as they smell and our taste buds and stomach’s were happy out!
+From fish broth to skewers to samosas the street stall offerings taste as delicious as they smell and our taste buds and stomachs were happy – click here for Yangon food tours!

 20 stories in the sky, the Thiripyitsaya Sky Bistro has epic panoramic views of Yangon from downtown to the Shewadagon Pagoda dominating the skyline.
 We loved our afternoon chilling out with an ice cold Myanmar beer (it’s the best!) and taking in the city views.
 Bliss!

 18 | Witness the beauty of Swe Taw Myat Pagoda